-There were no changes in the scope of application of the internal models for credit, counterparty and operational risks compared to 31 December 2021.
+There were no changes in the scope of application of the internal models for counterparty risk and operational risk compared to 30 June 2022.

-The annual Internal Capital Adequacy Assessment Process (ICAAP) Report, based on the extensive use of internal approaches for the measurement of risk, internal capital and total capital available, was approved and sent to the ECB in April 2022.
+The annual Internal Capital Adequacy Assessment Process (ICAAP) Report, based on the extensive use of internal risk measurement methodologies, internal capital and total capital available, was approved and sent to the ECB in April 2022.